What the best water

 situation.
 Regardless of the type or fuel source, all new water heaters are

-efficiency regulations that went into effect in April 2015.
+efficiency regulations, which went into effect in April 2015.

 - Ample hot water